Here are 20 common email marketing mistakes that are still happening in 2020, as well as how to fix them all.

 2. Sending On a Whim, Not a Schedule

-While you may be inclined to send emails all willy nilly, a schedule is your best bet for engagement.
+While you may be inclined to send emails all willy-nilly, a schedule is your best bet for engagement.

 When you’re consistent, your readers begin to expect and welcome your content.
 This helps you foster relationships and develop trust as an expert.

-On the contrary, mixing up the days and times you send emails can frustrate your subscribers to the point where they trash their subscription.
+On the contrary, mixing up the days and times you send emails can frustrate your subscribers to the point where they trash their subscriptions.
 (Talk about one of the most underrated, worst email marketing mistakes there is.)

 How to fix it: Select a day and time that works best for your target audience, and commit to scheduling emails then.
 You can perform mounds of industry research, only to find out that it doesn’t apply to your niche.
 This is a trial and error thing, but you can start here: Choose a day of the week, then choose your preferred time of day.
 Tweak as necessary.